 When you think about a beach vacation, Ontario, Canada may not be the first place that comes to mind, however, this region has a vast waterfront landscape with incredible views.
 The water is all freshwater of the great lake region, and the ideal time for swimming in summer, although this area is beautiful year-round.
 The diversity in this region is delightful to experience.
 Some areas mimic the coastal regions of the Caribbean, and some are rocky cliffs with deep forests to explore.
-Here are the top-rated beaches in the Ontario region to check out.
+Here are the top-rated beaches in Ontario region to check out.

-Sandbanks Dunes Beach is located in Sandbanks Dunes Provincial Park and is known for being rated as one of the best beaches in Canada.
+Sandbanks Dunes Beach is located in Sandbanks Dunes Provincial Park and is known for being rated as one of the best beaches in Ontario, Canada.
 There are three beach areas, beautiful sand dunes, and striking scenery overlooking West Lake, which is an inner coastal lake next to Lake Ontario.

 Sandbanks Dunes Beach has the world’s largest baymouth barrier dune formation.
 There are walking trails around the park for people to enjoy the wetlands and all the beautiful sites.

 Outlet Beach is widely known as the best for families with children because it has shallow waters.
 There are great options for lodging in the area from hotels to quaint cottages.
 The Prince Edward County area is popular for tourism boasting a great wine scene, bike tours, food, and antiques.
 In the summer months, there is even camping in the Sandbanks Provincial Park.